isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-clean-a-deck-before-staining/index.md

 layout: post
 ---

-Cleaning and staining a [deck](https://pestpolicy.com/can-i-sand-my-deck-by-hand/) can be a daunting task for many homeowners, but it doesn't have to be.
-With a little bit of know-how and the right tools, you can have your deck looking like new in no time - or they'll [never be clean](https://www.extension. iastate. edu/news/2008/jul/120901. htm).
+Cleaning and staining a [deck](https://pestpolicy.com/can-i-sand-my-deck-by-hand/)can be a daunting task for many homeowners, but it doesn't have to be.
+With a little bit of know-how and the right tools, you can have your deck looking like new in no time - or they'll [never be clean](https://www.extension.iastate.edu/news/2008/jul/120901.htm).

 In this article, we will walk you through the step-by-step process of cleaning and staining a deck, making it easy for even the most inexperienced DIY home renovators to tackle this project - such as *weathered wood deck. * **Step 1: Sweep the Deck** The first step in the deck cleaning process is to sweep the deck to remove any loose debris, such as leaves, twigs, or other small debris.